 Blog for the Center for Race, Gender, and Social Justice at University of Cincinnati

-Nikita Srivastava is a raising 3L at the University of Cincinnati College of Law.
+Nikita Srivastava is a rising 3L at the University of Cincinnati College of Law.
 She is a founding member of UC Law Women and Vice President of UC Law's Trial Advocacy Team.
-Currently, she is a legal extern for the Federal Public Defender's office.
+Currently, she is a legal extern for the Indigent Defense Clinic at the Hamilton County Public Defender's Office.

 Everyone will have different experiences while working over the summer.
 Some may find the work load difficult or easy.
 Some may find the law frustrating or rewarding.
 At some point, all law school students will experience these feelings, however not everyone will experience the same work environment.
 Some students will experience microaggressions.